 The Flex RDG is a fun snowshoe with impressive traction that shines on packed trails and icy terrain.
-The binding system cinches around the entire foot uniformly and allows for quick micro-adjustments with the simple turn of a dial.
+The Boa binding system cinches around the entire foot uniformly and allows for quick micro-adjustments with the simple turn of a dial.
 While we have some reservations about the durability of the binding over time, the popularity of this model among our testers can't be denied.

-This wasn't the best model for flotation and, unfortunately, Tubbs only offers the Flex RDG in one size with no options for add-on flotation tails.
-For women that weigh over 150 pounds fully dressed and loaded up, there are better snowshoes to consider, especially for deeper snow.
-But for packed trails, shallow powder, and steep terrain, this is a great purchase, even if you're over the weight limit.
+This isn't the best model for flotation due, primarily, to a small surface area.
+And, unfortunately, Tubbs only offers the Flex RDG in one size with no options for add-on flotation tails.
+For those that weigh over 150 pounds fully dressed and loaded up, there are better snowshoes to consider, especially for deep snow.
+But for packed trails, shallow powder, and steep terrain, this is a great purchase, even if you're over the optimal weight load.

 The Flex RDG is one of our favorite snowshoes for traction.
 Curved traction rails, carbon steel toe crampons, and molded brake bars make for an impressive shoe in icy conditions and on steep terrain.
-The Flex RDG also has heel lifts for climbing high angle hills.
-While the MSR Lightning Ascent, our Editors' Choice is the best shoe we tested for climbing steep hills, the Flex isn't far behind.
-Both the Flex and the MSR Evo are close runners-up and allow the user to feel super safe when things get slick and icy.
+The Flex also has heel lifts for climbing high angle hills.

-This is an area where the Flex RDG shines, as it allowed every tester in our crew to walk almost completely normally.
-Combine that with fantastic traction that imparts confidence at every step, and we were happy snowshoers.
+This is an area where the Flex RDG shines.
+Every tester in our crew could walk almost completely normally.
+Combine that with fantastic, confidence-inspiring traction, and we were happy snowshoers.

 Ease of Use

-Once you figure out a few nuances of the binding system, this snowshoe is incredibly fast and easy to use.
+Once you figure out a few nuances, this binding on this snowshoe is incredibly fast and easy to use.
 The Boa system opens up nice and wide to accommodate a large boot, and then tightens down with the simple turn of a dial — that's it!
-The entire foot is cinched evenly and uniformly, and the frame design allows a gait almost as normal as if we weren't wearing snowshoes at all.
+The entire foot is cinched evenly and uniformly, and the frame design allows a gait almost as normal as if you weren't wearing snowshoes at all.